Apply for Flexible Payment Solutions with Our Financing Options.

 Share this Post

-One of the most important things that you can do for your home is preventative maintenance on your heating and cooling system.
-The homeowner can accomplish some of the items needed for proper maintenance, but some of the items can only be done by a licensed HVAC contractor.
+One of the most important things that you can do for your home is preventative maintenance on your residential heating and cooling system.
+A homeowner can accomplish some of the items needed for proper maintenance, but some of the items can only be done by a licensed HVAC contractor.
 Spectrum Heat and Air recommends planning your maintenance around seasonal changes, so you are at peak performance during the heating and cooling seasons.
 Our HVAC Maintenance Checklist can help you stay on track.
 We are currently scheduling and performing Heat Check Ups so that our clients heating systems are performing at their peak performance going into the winter months.

 A Spectrum Preventative Maintenance Check Up includes the following: